Refill RX Pharmacy, Inc. v Global Liberty Ins. Co. of NY (2019 NY Slip Op 51702(U))

 against

-Appeal from a judgment of the Civil Court of the City of New York, Queens County (Sally E. Unger, J.), entered April 14, 2017.
-The judgment, entered pursuant to an order of that court entered November 2, 2016 denying plaintiff’s motion for summary judgment and granting defendant’s cross motion to dismiss the complaint, dismissed the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Richard J. Montelione, J.), entered December 12, 2017.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.

 ENTER: